ofdn/CC-India/README.md

 Meetings, discussions, images, marks related to the CC-India relaunch initiatives since 2018.

 # Discussions
-Discussions during the first ever meeting that happened in Bengaluru and Delhi (and online) were originally captured in an (Etherpad)[https://etherpad.wikimedia.org/p/ccindia1].
+Discussions during the first ever meeting that happened in Bengaluru and Delhi (and online) were originally captured in an [Etherpad](https://etherpad.wikimedia.org/p/ccindia1).
 This discussion was later summarized into a draft here.

+# Pictures
+Pictures clicked during the event were clicked by multiple participants and are owned by them.
+They are uploaded here under the same license terms i.e. CC-BY-SA 4.0 International.
+In most cases, a verbal consent was asked before clicking pictures.
+However, if anyone has issues in the future, pictures can be taken down.

 # License
 All content licensed under a CC-BY-SA 4.0 International license.
 See the [license terms](https://github.com/ofdn/CC-India/blob/master/LICENSE.md) for more details